-The Australian Government is providing an estimated $28.9 million of total ODA to Sri Lanka in 2015-16.
+The Australian Government is providing an estimated $27.5 million in total ODA to Sri Lanka in 2016-17.
 That includes an estimated $19.9 million in bilateral funding managed by DFAT.

 Sri Lanka has experienced strong economic growth for more than a decade.
-While poverty and economic marginalisation remain in many rural areas – particularly in districts directly affected by the 1983-2009 civil conflict – overall, Sri Lanka has reduced its rates of extreme poverty from 28.8% of the population in 1995 to 6.7% in 2013.
-It is now approaching upper-middle income status.
+Sri Lanka has reduced its rate of extreme poverty from 28.8% of the population in 1995 to 6.7% in 2013.
+However, poverty and economic marginalisation remain in many rural areas particularly in districts directly affected by the civil conflict that ended in 2009.
 As the Sri Lankan economy continues to grow, opportunities for greater two-way trade and investment will increase.

 Australia’s aid program assists Sri Lanka’s progress as a secure, stable and prosperous partner in the Indian Ocean region.
 We are transitioning our program toward an economic partnership approach, with the aim of maximising the number of Sri Lankans who benefit from economic growth.
 This will also contribute to our long-standing commitment to furthering reconciliation.
 The following three objectives define our Aid Investment Plan for Sri Lanka:

 Objective 1: Expand economic opportunities for the poor